YaminBadawi/YaminBadawi/README.md

 ###

-<h4 align="center">Excited about building efficient software and solving real-programming problems using the latest technologies and algorithms.
+<h4 align="left">Excited about building efficient software and solving real-programming problems using the latest technologies and algorithms.
 Ability to understand user needs and collaborate with my team to create reliable and impactful solutions.</h4>

 ###